 By supporting an explicit type to hold “arbitrary XML” markup, DAP4 provides a way for the protocol to transport information encoded in XML along with the attributes read from the dataset itself.
 This has proved very useful in work with semantic web software.

 In an XML representation of DAP4, the name is optional, the XML element is <OtherXML/> and there are no <value/> elements because the “other xml” appears as the content of the <OtherXML/> element.
 The text of the otherXML element must be valid XML and must be distinct from the XML markup used to encode elements of the DAP4 data model (i.e., in a practical sense, the content of an <OtherXML> attribute will be in a namespace other than DAP4).
+XML content may appear anywhere that an attribute may appear.

 Attribute and OtherXML Specification and Placement